ivazquez/clonal-heterogeneity/README.md

 ## Source code

-The source code contains notebooks to reproduce the manuscript figures.
+The source code contains iPython notebooks to reproduce the manuscript figures, which make use of numpy, scipy, the matplotlib plotting environment and others.
 These are found in the `src/` directory.
-The cloneHD submodule requires g++ and the GSL library.
-To install all requirements and build the executable cloneHD into the `build/` directory, run:
+The repository also includes the cloneHD submodule, which is in C++ and requires g++ with the GSL library.

+To install all requirements and build the cloneHD executables into the `build/` directory, run:

     $ make